Industry & Economy

 Leading in Discovery

-- Caltech's Corporate Partners Program, which helps bring science and technology breakthroughs directly to the industries and people that can apply them.
+- Caltech's Corporate Partnerships program, which helps bring science and technology breakthroughs directly to the industries and people that can apply them.

 - A Bioengineering Research Program established at the Institute in 2009, through which Caltech and the international health-care company Sanofi now collaborate on developing human-health therapeutic and diagnostic solutions.